 In order to be successful in this course a student should attend all classes.
 No make- up exams will be given.
 Lecture/discussion is the dominant format for the class.
 Students are expected to read assigned materials and chapters prior to the lectures.
-A textbook is required for this course.
+A textbook is required for this course and should be brought to class each class day.
 Students should always be prepared to provide solutions to assigned problems for classroom discussions.
 Regular class attendance is vital to achieve the objectives of the course.